 - 1. Discrimination/Harassment in the Workplace or Educational Environment means any employment or educational practice or procedure that treats an individual less favorably based upon any of the protected categories referred to below or as provided under applicable law.
 It is also a violation of this policy to use derogatory or demeaning references regarding the protected categories listed below or as provided under applicable law. - 2.
-Sexual Harassment in the Workplace means unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature when, for example: - a.
-Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment; - b.
-Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual; or - c.
-Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile or offensive working environment. - Sexual Misconduct in the Educational Environment means the forms of sexual misconduct set forth in the Policy Prohibiting Sexual Misconduct and Harassment. (https://confluence.rowan.edu/display/POLICY/Student+Sexual+Misconduct+and+Harassment+Policy).
-All of the definitions and procedures set forth in that policy apply to such complaints.
-Prohibited conduct includes Non-Consensual Sexual Intercourse or Penetration (Rape), Non-Consensual Sexual Contact (Fondling), Sexual Exploitation, Intimate Partner Violence, Stalking and Sexual/Gender-Based Harassment. - 4.
+Sexual Harassment (when not covered by the Title IX Sexual Harassment/Sexual Assault Policy) means unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when, for example: - b.
+Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment; or - c.
+Submission to or rejection of such conduct by an individual is used as the basis for employment or educational decisions affecting such individual; or - d.
+Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or educational experience, or creating an intimidating, hostile or offensive working environment. - 3.
+Sexual Misconduct means the forms of sexual misconduct set forth in the Student Sexual Misconduct and Harassment policy.
+All of the definitions set forth in that policy apply to such complaints.
+Prohibited conduct includes Sexual Assault (Rape, Fondling, Incest, Statutory Rape), Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Sexual/Gender-Based Harassment. - 4.
 Third Party Harassment means unwelcome behavior involving any of the protected categories referred to in the policy below that is not directed at an individual but exists in the workplace and interferes with an individual's ability to do his or her job. - 5.
-Retaliation means adverse employment or educational consequences based upon that employee or student bringing forth a complaint, providing information for an investigation, testifying in any proceeding under this policy or engaging in any other protected activity under this policy or under applicable law.
+Retaliation means adverse employment or educational consequences based upon that employee or student bringing forth a complaint, providing information for an investigation, testifying in any proceeding under this policy, or engaging in any other protected activity under this policy or under applicable law.